Student Complaint Policy and Procedure - Saint Mary's University of Minnesota Skip to Main Content

 Whenever possible, students are encouraged to seek an informal resolution of the matter directly with the faculty or individual(s) involved.
 Often a complaint can be resolved in this way.
 However, if an informal approach is neither successful nor advisable, the student should use the following procedure:

-student complaint form should be submitted to the Assistant Vice President for Student Affairs.
-It should contain (at a minimum) the date and time of the alleged conflict or action, the reason(s) for the complaint, a summary of the complaint, a list of other persons who may provide information, and any appropriate documentation.
+• A student complaint should be submitted through the online reporting form here or at this address (https://cm.maxient.com/reportingform.php?SaintMarysUnivMN&layout_id=7) in Maxient.
+It should contain (at a minimum) the date and time of the conflict or action, the reason(s) for the complaint, a summary of the complaint, a list of other persons who may provide information and any appropriate documentation.
 The student must also include the resolution or outcome he or she is seeking.
 The complaint must be submitted within ten (10) business days of the alleged conflict or action.

 Regardless of their state of residence, any Saint Mary’s student may bring their complaint to the Minnesota Office of Higher Education or to Saint Mary’s accrediting agency, the Higher Learning Commission if they are not satisfied with the outcome of the institutional complaint process.
 Note that these agencies do not handle every type of student complaint and may redirect complainants as needed.